 - Tuition: $5,851 + $880 Books and Supplies (all costs subject to change)

-- Next Start Date: September 30, 2019 (Enroll early to ensure placement!
+- Next Start Date: Fall 2020 (Enroll early to ensure placement!
 Students must enroll before orientation)

 - How to enroll in the Law Enforcement Training Academy program: first register for an info session where you'll receive your application, financial aid information, course schedule, and more.
 Reserve your spot by calling 330-669-7070 or online here.